We Eliminated Head Clogs for Good

 I have found a good amount of truth to that.
 As Angie and I learn more about our beloved Confianza and get more skilled with maintaining her, we can feel that sense of pride and accomplishment growing.

-For 3 years running I had at least 2 clogs per year.
-Now, Confianza has 3 heads, and a whole mess of valves, pumps, tanks, toilets, etc that are part of the system.
+For 3 years running we had at least 2 clogs per year.
+Confianza has 3 heads, and what can only described as miles of valves, pumps, tanks, toilets, etc that are part of the system.
 So there's a lot to go wrong.

 For the past two years, I am happy to report: *0* clogs.
 None at all.